Djokovic Beats Rune To Reach Ninth Paris Masters Semi-final - UrduPoint

 The Serbian star is playing in his first ATP Tour event since lifting a record 24th Grand Slam title in New York in September.

-Djokovic, the record six-time champion, will face either Alex de Minaur or Andrey Rublev on Saturday for a place in his ninth Paris Masters final.
+Djokovic, the record six-time Paris champion, will face Andrey Rublev for a place in the final after the Russian defeated Alex de Minaur 4-6, 6-3, 6-1.

 "It was quite a similar match to last year's final, it was anybody's game in every set," Djokovic said.